bendrissou/tex-fuzzer/README.md

 This fuzzer is based on the paper [Fuzzing with Fast Failure Feedback](https://arxiv.org/pdf/2012.13516.pdf).
 The source code project is [bFuzzer](https://github.com/vrthra/bFuzzer).

-The fuzzer produces random, but syntactically-valid Tex inputs.
+The fuzzer produces random, but syntactically-valid TeX inputs.

-First, make sure you have *texlive* installed in your linux machine.
-The wrapper that maps TeX error messages to the appropriate exit codes in implemented in `simplechains\tex\tex_fuzzer.py`
+First, make sure you have texlive installed in your linux machine.
+The wrapper that maps TeX error messages to the appropriate exit codes is implemented in `simplechains\tex\tex_fuzzer.py`

 To remove results of previous runs, run:

   make clean

 To run the fuzzer, execute:

   make fuzz_tex

 The default run time is 3600 seconds (1 hour).
 You can modify the run time and other configuations from `stateless\config.py`

 The generated inputs are stored in `valid_inputs.txt`

+Crash-Inducing inputs (if any) can be found in `crashes.txt`

-Below is an example of a generated Tex input
+Below is an example of a generated TeX input:

 ```